Equestrian child sex trial: Messages from Laken Rose's phone read to court - NZ Herald

-Disturbing messages on the phone of a Cambridge equestrian accused of child sex offending have been read at her trial.
+Disturbing messages on the phone of a Cambridge woman accused of child sex offending have been read at her trial.

-Laken Maree Rose, 31, is defending 61 charges including sexually violating young girls, indecently assaulting children under 12, making objectionable publications, possessing objectionable material and inducing young persons to commit indecent acts.
+Laken Maree Rose, 31, is defending 61 charges including sexual violation, indecently assaulting children under 12, making objectionable publications, possessing objectionable material and inducing young persons to commit indecent acts.

-Four different girls aged between 3 and 14 are cited in the charges, dated between 2014 and 2019, at various locations including Palmerston North, Waikato and the Bay of Plenty.
+Four girls between 3 and 14 are cited in the charges, dated between 2014 and 2019, at various locations including Palmerston North, Waikato and the Bay of Plenty.

 Rose's judge-alone trial is set down for two weeks in the High Court at Hamilton, before Justice Matthew Muir.